 The competitiveness of British business is a key driver of innovation, productivity and the efficient functioning of the modern economy.
 These factors in turn drive improvements in GDP and the external trade balance.

-Competition is such an important driver of economic performance that most countries in the world, including all countries in the European Union, have created competition authorities with strong legal powers aimed at preserving or increasing the extent of competition within their borders.
+Competition is such an important driver of economic performance that most countries in the world, including all countries in the European Union, have created competition authorities with strong legal powers aimed at preserving or increasing the extent of effective competition within their borders.
 These competition powers fall into five categories.

 2. It can be harder to counter the effects of market power if it arises otherwise than as a result of a merger.
 In the UK, however, the CMA has the ability to undertake Market Investigations of sectors in which there is evidence of inadequate competition.
 The CMA looks to see if it can identify an adverse effect on competition (AEC) arising out of identifiable features of the market.
 If so, the CMA has extensive powers to remedy the AEC by imposing behavioural conditions or forcing companies to sell part of their business.
-These very strong powers are in practice used quite rarely, but they can be valuable where a market appears to be working very badly, or where privatisation has created a company with very strong market power.
+These very strong powers are in practice used quite rarely, but they can be valuable where a market appears to be failing, or where privatisation has created a company with significant market power.
 They were introduced after the Second World War in order to break up the cartels that had been a necessary feature of the wartime economy.
 Very few other countries therefore have anything similar.

 - The CMA’s predecessor authority investigated UK airports between 2007 and 2009 and required BAA plc (which owned many of the previously privatised airports) to dispose of Gatwick and Stansted Airports, thus increasing competition in the South-East of England, including for Heathrow, which BAA retained.
 BAA were also required to dispose of either Edinburgh or Glasgow Airport, this increasing airport competition in Central Scotland.